danielm94/potion-seller-ab-missions/README.md

+# PotionSeller's AB Mission Pack

+Adds missions and new features to AnteBellum.
+Currently there is new content for:

+- Wallachia

+I plan to add more missions.
+Don't ask me when though lmao.

 ### How to Install
 1. Download a release or clone this repository to your machine.
 2. Navigate to `C:\Users\<user>\Documents\Paradox Interactive\Europa Universalis IV\mod`